vsoch/puzzles/README.md

 ## High Level Algorithm

-A "robot puzzle solver" means that we do the following:
+A "robot puzzle solver" means that we do the following

- 1. We take a picture of all the puzzle pieces on some consistently colored surface.
+ 1. We start with pictures of separate images
  2. The puzzle pieces are segmented.
+ 3. We represented features and edges of the pieces.
+ 4. Based on these features, the segmented pieces are put together by an algorithm.

+But more realistically, we want to start with a simpler problem:

+ 1. We start with an entire image and break it into N squares
+ 2. We match sides based on colors
  3. We represented features and edges of the pieces.
  4. Based on these features, the segmented pieces are put together by an algorithm.

 ## Variables